 The Matik App for Salesforce is compatible with all template types except Mail.

-Install the Matik Package in Salesforce
+Install Matik App for Salesforce

 Navigate to the Matik Salesforce AppExchange Page.
 (Or search for Matik on the SFDC AppExchange Website)